metagenomics/metagenomics-tk/docs/developer_guidelines.md

 Example:
 Lets assume the user enables the plasmid module.
 In that case it is mandatory that the assembler produces a fastg file independend of the user provided settings of the assembler.
-The `_wConfigurePipeline` method sets in that case the fastg parameter of any assembler to `true`.
+In that case the fastg parameter of any assembler will be set to `true` by the `_wConfigurePipeline` method.

 ## Tools

 ### concurrentDownload.sh

 This script allows to synchronize the download of a database between multiple jobs and should be executed the following way.
-Before a database is downloaded, the script checks either the MD5SUM or the database version against a user specified parameter.

 ```
 flock LOCK_FILE concurrentDownload.sh --output=DATABASE \